Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Document Summarization

+GSG and a variant of the sparse attention mechanism is also employed for abstractive document summarization in LongT5, which is a modification of the basic T5 neural architecture \cite{Guo22LongT5}.
+Thus, the LongT5 Encoder contains self-attention sublayers where each input token attends to its local neighbourhood plus to all global tokens.
+The latter ones are being dynamically constructed before each attention operation, by summing and normalizing different, non overlapping subsets of the input token embeddings.
+Despite the approximate nature of this sparse attention mechanism, the resulting ability to process longer inputs leads to overall improved accuracy in long document summarization.

+Another variant of the Sparse Attention Transformer mechanism is the EMMA Memory-Augmented Transformer Summarizer \cite{luca}, which was developed for low resource systems and uses text segmentation in order to better process the text in chunks.
+It then feeds the data into a modified version of BART which utilizes a long-term memory matrix for each layer, combining the previous and current memory matrices in order to avoid losing long-term details.
+This modified BART model also features cross-memory attention in order to consider information from previous chunks when processing the current chunk.
+This results in the EMMA model generating more contextually coherent summaries, while retaining its low space complexity of $\mathcal{O}(L^2_c) $ (where $ L_c $ is the predetermined max chunk size).

+\paragraph{Local Attention and Content Selection} The majority of modern abstractive summarizers learn to implicitly select pertinent content from the input in order to generate the summary.
+Recently, attempts have been made to combine the advantages of Sparse Attention Transformers, which allow the handling of longer documents, with explicit content selection before the abstractive summary generation \cite{gales}.

-The defining difference of LoBART is that unlike the models above, it utilizes only local and not global attention.
-This allows the model to drop its memory requirements significantly, at the cost of missing context over large spans of text.
-The researchers use a window of $W=700$ tokens, which is calculated as $2 \times D$ where $D$ is the empirical average attention distance of $D \in [250, 350]$ tokens for an attention mechanism with uniform weights, attending to a distance of $1024$.
+The main abstractive DNN in \cite{gales} is a modified version of BART \cite{BART}, called LoBART.
+Vanilla BART supports input sequences with a length up to 1024 tokens.
+LoBART modifies its layers so as to employ the sparse attention scheme of Longformer, with the difference that only local and no global attention is utilized.
+This allows LoBART to drop its memory requirements significantly, at the cost of missing context over large spans of text.
+The reduced costs result in a sliding window of $W=700$ tokens, which is calculated as $2 \times D$ where $D$ is the empirical average attention distance of $D \in [250, 350]$ tokens for an attention mechanism with uniform weights, attending to a distance of $1024$.
 Even with this compromise, important context may still be missed, especially in long documents.
-As such the model relies on the pre-processing feature selection models mentioned above in order to significantly increase its context span.

-During inference, the test data is first processed by the MCS model since ORC "cheats" by utilizing the input labels, and it can therefore not be used on the test data.
-Then the input is fed to the LoBART model.
-This approach leads to significant improvements in memory and processing time, as well as state-of-the art results in the arXiv, PubMed and Spotify Podcast datasets.

-\paragraph{Combining Top-Down and Bottom-Up Inference} We close with a generic training and inference framework which aims to share global and local context between the token representations.

-\cite{pan_bottom} propose a new methodology where information flows from the tokens to the document embedding (bottom-up) and from the document embedding to the tokens (top-down).
-This is the result of two key observations on Sparse Transformers:

-\begin{itemize} \item The quadratic cost of Transformers forces models to discard information about long-range context by using local self-attention. \item The models can use full self-attention on top-level representations (e.g paragraph embeddings). \end{itemize}